flimflam-austin/hugo-cms-test/content/quick_reads/20201005-jobs/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      ## New Job Numbers

-      > A fresh picture of the job market in America shows a**better-than-expected unemployment rate** but for the**wrong reason**.
+      <div><h2>New Job Numbers</h2><blockquote>A fresh picture of the job market

-      What To Know
+      in America shows a <strong>better-than-expected unemployment rate</strong>
+      but for the <strong>wrong reason</strong>.<br><br>What To
+      Know</blockquote></div>
     _key: e29334bf66b9
   - order: 1
     useCheckmark: false
     body: >-
-      ## September: The Basics

-      * U.S. unemployment rate = 7.9% (down from 8.4% in August and**better than
+      <div><h2>September: The Basics</h2><ul><li>U.S. unemployment rate = 7.9%
+      (down from 8.4% in August and <strong>better than expected</strong>).</li><li>661,000 jobs added (<strong>fewer than
-      expected**).

-      * 661,000 jobs added (**fewer than expected**) – job gains in leisure &
+      expected</strong>) – job gains in leisure &amp; hospitality, retail &amp;
-      hospitality, retail & healthcare.
-Job losses in government sector (primarily education) and private education.

-      * **America has gained back a little more than half the 22 million jobs shed since the pandemic began.**
+      healthcare.
+Job losses in government sector (primarily education) and private education.</li><li><strong>America has gained back a little more than half the 22 million jobs shed since the pandemic began.</strong></li></ul></div>
     _key: 49604fc6b861
   - order: 2
     useCheckmark: false
     body: >-
-      > “The jobs number is positive, but it’s flashing warning signs.
+      <div><blockquote>“The jobs number is positive, but it’s flashing warning
+      signs.
 It’s decelerating fast, and that worries me.
-If jobs growth is slowing, it’s going to take us longer and longer to recover from this recession.”
+If jobs growth is slowing, it’s going to take us longer and longer to recover from this recession.”</blockquote><p>Former Treasury Dept. economist Ernie Tedeschi

-      Former Treasury Dept. economist Ernie Tedeschi on slow hiring in September.
+      on slow hiring in September.
 The job market added about half the jobs it did in August, and a little more than a third of the jobs added in July.
-The start of the school year and dwindling economic stimulus may have played a role in the data.
+      The start of the school year and dwindling economic stimulus may have played a role in the data.</p></div>
     _key: 265da2560c12
   - order: 3
     useCheckmark: false
     body: >-
-      > “Women continue to bear the brunt of this recession.”
+      <div><blockquote>“Women continue to bear the brunt of this

-      Labor economist for Zip Recruiter, Julia Pollak says homeschooling forced some women out of the workforce.
-Sectors that tend to have more women workers like retail & healthcare have suffered during the pandemic.
-New data shows women in their "prime" working years leaving the labor force at much higher rates than men, raising questions about the long-term impact on women workers in the U.S. job market.
+      recession.”</blockquote><p>Labor economist for Zip Recruiter, Julia Pollak says homeschooling forced some women out of the workforce.
+Sectors that tend to have more women workers like retail &amp; healthcare have suffered during the pandemic.
+New data shows women in their "prime" working years leaving the labor force at much higher rates than men, raising questions about the long-term impact on women workers in the U.S. job market.</p></div>
     _key: 35941f240624
   - order: 4
     useCheckmark: false
     body: >-
-      ## Why The Drop?

-      * The drop in unemployment rate came not *just* from job gains, but**folks leaving the workforce.**
+      <div><h2>Why The Drop?</h2><ul><li>The drop in unemployment rate came not

-      * To be counted as part of the labor force, you need to be**actively looking for work**; a mother who leaves her career to homeschool her kids is not counted as part of the labor force.
+      *just* from job gains, but <strong>folks leaving the workforce.</strong></li><li>To be counted as part of the labor force, you need to be <strong>actively looking for work</strong>; a mother who leaves her career to homeschool her kids is not counted as part of the labor force.</li><li>Permanently-unemployed Americans increased.
+The labor force

-      * Permanently-unemployed Americans increased.
-The labor force shrank, pulling the unemployment rate lower.
+      shrank, pulling the unemployment rate lower.</li></ul></div>
     _key: f3dc4a045e61
   - order: 5
     useCheckmark: true
     body: >-
-      This is the final jobs report before election day.
-Economist Mark Zandi on September's job numbers: “It’s going to be a slog.
+      <div><p>This is the final jobs report before election day.
+Economist Mark
+      Zandi on September's job numbers: “It’s going to be a slog.
 The economy risks stalling out without any additional fiscal support.”
 Big topic to watch this week?
-If lawmakers come together for another round of economic stimulus.
+If lawmakers come together for another round of economic stimulus.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 90f5b1f5fc01